 Board of Directors

-Denise Cerreta, Founder
+Denise Cerreta, Founder & ADVISOR

 In 2003, Denise’s career changed from cafe owner to philanthropist and social entrepreneur.
 She is the founder of One World Everybody Eats [OWEE], a simple pay-what-you-can idea that has ripened into a global non-profit.
 It was a single moment in a standard day at her cafe, one that she calls her ‘Field of Dreams’ experience, that inspired this dramatic shift in the way she – and now, the world – views and supports feeding those who are hungry.

 Working from a core belief in the delicate integration of compassion, food, community and social change, Denise is considered a pioneer in social service provision, and simply by sharing her own experiences, inspires others to do the same.
-She speaks about social entrepreneurship, and models the way for others to act on the age-old need for creating food security.
-She also hosts the annual One World Summit, aimed at supporting and inspiring café owners and the public in their own motivations to end world hunger.

-Debbi Casini Klein, Secretary
+Debbi Casini Klein, ADVISOR

 Debbi Casini Klein has been a board member for OWEE for five years.
 She was born and raised in Cleveland, Ohio, and attended John Carroll University with a triple major in journalism, psychology and sociology.
 Deb has worked in the media business for more than three decades and has been the recipient of many local and national awards for her work in television, including five Emmy Awards.